Bistraw/Bistraw/README.md

 # Bistraw
 #### Hey!
-I'm a Computer Science with a deeply love to the Cinematic Arts and Videogames
+I'm a Computer Science student with a deeply love to the Cinematic Arts and Videogames
 ####

 ## My Stats